02-003 Code of Conduct_20212-003

 • Criminal Code

-• By-laws and policies of Council as adopted and amended from time to time, including but
+• By-laws and policies of Council as adopted and amended from time to time,

 3. Application